Deployment

 Update the system, install Python 3, Node.js (e.g. via nvm or NodeSource), and Nginx.

-Clone the repo (or copy files), create a venv, install dependencies, place the model and RawNetLite.py.
-Run with Gunicorn behind a socket or local port.
+As an alternative to Docker, you can run the backend directly on the host.
+Clone the repo (or copy files), create a venv, install dependencies in fast-api-server/, and run Uvicorn or Gunicorn on a local port.
 Use systemd to keep it running.

 Create a systemd unit for gunicorn so it restarts on reboot (search for “gunicorn systemd” for a template).